Tweeker26/my_portfolio/README.md

 ## Gatsby Configuration

 To make it easy for you we made sure you can configure as much as possible with the `gatsby-config.js` already.
 All you have to do is change the relevant values.
-For reference you can find an overview of the config below:
+For reference, you can find an overview of the config below:

 ```js
 siteMetadata: {